What happens to my house in an IVA

 Will you have to release Equity from your Property?

-The equity release clause kicks in on in the 5th year of the Arrangement.
-Normally around month 54, your IVA company will tell you to get an up to date valuation.
+Normally around month 54, your IVA company will tell you to get an up to date valuation of your property.
 They will use this to calculate the equity in your property (based on 85% of the market value less the outstanding mortgage and any secured loans).

 What if your House is in Joint Names?